jing-sysu/PlanetScope-cloud-detection/readme.txt

 ;---------------------------------------------------------------------------------------------------------------------------------
-;           STI-ACSS algorithm for cloud and cloud shadow detection in PlanetScope time-series images ;           Developed by Jing Wang, email: w1012j@163.com / lucyjing@hku.hk ;           Division for Ecology and Biodiversity, School of Biological Sciences, University of Hong Kong
+;           STI-ACSS algorithm for cloud and cloud shadow detection in PlanetScope time-series images ;           Developed by Jing Wang, email: w1012j@163.com ;           Division for Ecology and Biodiversity, School of Biological Sciences, University of Hong Kong
 ;           update date:  2021-07-20
 ;           Copyright belong to Jing Wang